AST 103: The Solar System

 If you have any questions about whether your usage of sources is acceptable, please contact me.

-Notify both me and the Friday Center if your e-mail address changes.
+Notify both me and Janice Durham at the Friday Center if your email address changes.

 If you use a spam filter on your e-mail account, you are responsible for ensuring